University of the Philippines School of Labor and Industrial Relations: From ALEC to SOLAIR

 Graduate studies were subsequently offered on April 18, 1975, in addition to the center's extension and research activities.
-By that time, the institution's name was changed from ALEC to Institute of Industrial Relations (IIR).
-On March 24, 1988, it was renamed School of Labor and Industrial Relations (SOLAIR) "to adequately reflect the functions and the areas of concern of the unit, and in keeping with nomenclature of counterpart industrial relations schools in the international academic community."
-It is the pioneering degree-granting unit in Labor and Industrial Relations within a major University in the Philippines and Asia (Kaufman, 2004 as cited by Sibal, 2008).
-The School's research and extension programs have expanded into 3 centers on December 20, 1996: Center for Labor and Grassroots Initiatives (CLGI); Center for the Administration of Labor Justice (CaLJ); and Center for Industry Productivity and Competitiveness (CIPC) (Sibal, 2008).
+By that time, the institution's name had changed from ALEC to Institute of Industrial Relations (IIR).
+On March 24, 1988, it was renamed School of Labor and Industrial Relations (SOLAIR) "to adequately reflect the functions and the areas of concern of the unit, and in keeping with nomenclature of the counterpart industrial relations schools in the international academic community."
+It is the pioneering degree-granting unit in Labor and Industrial Relations, within a major University in the Philippines and Asia (Kaufman, 2004 as cited by Sibal, 2008).
+The School's research and extension programs expanded into 3 centers on December 20, 1996: Center for Labor and Grassroots Initiatives (CLGI); Center for the Administration of Labor Justice (CaLJ); and Center for Industry Productivity and Competitiveness (CIPC) (Sibal, 2008).

 UP SOLAIR today

-The school currently offers graduate degree programs in Diploma in Industrial Relations and Master of Industrial Relations.
+The school offers graduate degree programs in Diploma in Industrial Relations and Master of Industrial Relations.
 With more than 400 graduate students, SOLAIR is among the biggest graduate schools in UP Diliman.

-It also regularly conducts seminars, symposia and training programs catering for human resource practitioners, cooperative practitioners and labor unions, among others.
+It regularly conducts seminars, symposia and training programs catering for human resource practitioners, cooperative practitioners and labor unions, among others.

 The other officials of SOLAIR are: